 - Broad-banded classes of students with the complete range of abilities reflecting the norms of New Zealand schools.

-- Extension groups/classes for students with aptitude and faster learning rates in mathematics.
+- Mathematics extension groups/classes for students with aptitude and faster learning rates.

 - Learning support for all students with identified specific needs through individual or small group teaching.

 - English as a Second Language programmes for students who need English language assistance.

 Cobham is committed to the delivery of the New Zealand Curriculum, including its stated vision, principles, values and key competencies.